Fatuma Ali Saman: Human rights and reforms

 Fatuma Ali Saman has played a significant role in fighting for freedom and equality in Kenya.
 One of her biggest achievements includes bringing change to the Kenya police which has been accused of human rights violations in the past.
-As a board member of the Independent policing and Oversight authority, where Fatuma chairs the inspections, research and monitoring committee, she has developed recommendations to improve the service.
+As a board member of the Independent Policing and Oversight Authority, where she chairs the Inspections, Research and Monitoring committee, she has developed recommendations to improve the service.